 Monster Mile, Dover

-Moreover, the thunderstorms in summers are prevalent.
+Moreover, thunderstorms in summers are prevalent.
 The weather in spring is quite wet and rainy.
-Also, there are lots of park in the city and teenagers or adults prefer to live in Dover.
+Also, there are lots of parks in the city and teenagers or adults prefer to live in Dover.

 Noteworthy Facts about Delaware

 - The official state song is ” Our Delaware”.

 - Delaware is also known as the land of liberty and ins

 - Delaware was one of the original 13 colonies.